oracle-livelabs/converged/microservices-with-oracleaq/intro/intro.md

 ### About Product/Technology

-PL/SQL, Java, and Python AQ/ TEQ Workflow examples will be demonstrated.
+PL/SQL, Java, and Python AQ/ TxEventQ Workflow examples will be demonstrated.

 ### Objectives